toydotgame/win7-survival-kit/README.md

 ## 3. Untested Extras
 ### Extended Kernel
+Windows 7's kernel modding is much less developed than Vista's was, however there are a few options still:
-There isn't really a proper extended kernel mod for Windows 7 like Vista had, but [VxKex](https://github.com/vxiiduu/VxKex) claims Windows 8+ compatibility running on Windows 7, which is definitely worth the install.
+* [VxKex](https://github.com/vxiiduu/VxKex) claims Windows 8+ compatibility running on Windows 7, which is definitely worth the install.
+* The WIP [Windows 7 Kernel Extension Pack](https://github.com/kernel-extenders/nt61).
+For built binaries to install, check [their Discord](https://discord.gg/zEyPwsmPRF) for updates.

+Another thing that's a WIP is [win32's fork of Electron](https://github.com/win32ss/supermium-electron), which one day will allow apps like Discord and Obsidian to run on Windows 7 [after Electron 23 dropped support](https://www.electronjs.org/blog/windows-7-to-8-1-deprecation-notice).

 ### Modern Hardware Support/USB 3
 If installing on a modern system, USB drivers are messed up with modern CPUs and chipsets.
 [This Reddit thread](https://www.reddit.com/r/windows7/comments/tlndaf/can_you_install_windows_7_on_a_b550f/) _might_ be a good launching pad to start reading from, but I myself haven't tested any part of it yet.